rambolps/RankFromTXT/README.md

 Eg. >rft example.txt

 ## Text File Formatting
-The text file needs to contain each item (choice), and on seperate line.
+The text file needs to contain each item (choice), on a seperate line.
 Blank Lines will be ignored.